This post may contain affiliate links. Please read our disclosure policy.

-This is a moist and decadent Easy Butterscotch Cake Recipe that your family will clamor over.
-Inspired by vintage recipes and covered in Butterscotch Frosting, it’s baked in a half sheet pan or 9×13 and couldn’t be easier!
+Inspired by vintage recipes and covered in butterscotch frosting, it’s baked in a half sheet pan or 9×13 and made from scratch in the simplest way possible.

 Well, I’ve been on a bit of a cake kick lately.
 I can’t get enough of them, and my hips don’t lie!
 Developing recipes is one of the best parts of my job and this is especially true when it comes to fall baking.
-While my family is thrilled when I put my stretchy baking pants on, I do have to think in terms of moderation.
-However, when it comes to this easy butterscotch cake recipe, it’s hard to stop at just one slice!

 Before there was a trend towards salted caramel sauce, butterscotch was the ultimate dessert indulgence.
 Don’t get me wrong – I love salted caramel (passionately, I might add).
-But the simplicity and buttery richness of a butterscotch dessert is unforgettable!
-Don’t skip this moist, easy brown sugar butterscotch cake recipe.

 What is Butterscotch?